-- Be medically necessary; - Be ordered by a licensed healthcare professional (i.e., doctor, dentist, or other provider); - Not be covered by a third-party (including percentages of unpaid expenses); - Be the customer's responsibility to pay; - Be either: - A type of care not normally covered by AHCCCS benefits, or - A type of care normally covered by AHCCCS, but that AHCCCS cannot pay because the customer was not eligible during the time of service; and - Has been provided within a specific time period, as described in the table below.
+• Be medically necessary;

+• Be ordered by a licensed healthcare professional (i.e., doctor, dentist, or other provider);

+- Not be covered by a third-party (including percentages of unpaid expenses); - Be the customer's responsibility to pay; - Be either: - A type of care not normally covered by AHCCCS benefits, or

-When the customer has non-covered medical expenses and the Then Application is pending The deduction for unpaid expenses applies to services received up to 3 months prior to the month the application is submitted.
-See Example Expenses Incurred While an Application is Pending ALTCS eligibility is ongoing Proof of current payments must be received by the last day of the month after the payment is made.
+$\circ~$ A type of care normally covered by AHCCCS, but that AHCCCS cannot pay because the customer was not eligible during the time of service; and

+• Has been provided within a specific time period, as described in the table below.

+When the customer has non-covered medical expenses and the...
+Then

+Application is pending The deduction for unpaid expenses applies

+to services received up to 3 months prior to

+the month the application is submitted.

+See Example Expenses Incurred While an

+Application is Pending

+ALTCS eligibility is ongoing •

 There is no time limit on reporting unpaid non-covered medical expenses.